astk-hs/hello-nix/README.md

 we should select a haskell project that is just built using cabal,
 and that makes use of several .cabal files combined together using a cabal.project file.

-to start with, a regular cabal file should be used to compile a haskell project, which is found in the directory hello
+to start with, a regular cabal file should be used to compile a haskell project,
+which is found in the directory hello-world, which prints hello-world to the screen.

-next, in the hello world directory, a cabal.project file is used to combine two .cabal files
+next, in the hello-project directory, a cabal.project file is used to combine two .cabal files
 these two libries are then combined to print "hello world" to the screen.

 finally, a demonstration of uploading this to an Amazon Web Server (AWS) is given using the nix-copy-closure command in hello-aws.